Strengthless/strengths-website/README.md

-<h2>Project eClipse v2</h2> This is an HTML project which I made it for fun.
+<h2>Project eClipse v2</h2>
+This is an HTML project which I made for the customization of my browser home page.
 <br>
 <br>
 <b>About me:</b>